cloudberrydb/cloudberrydb-site/docs/cbdb-overview.md

 <details>
 <summary>Click to view details</summary>

-- **Parallel and persistent data loading**: Using external table technology, Cloudberry Database supports loading massive parallel and persistent data, and performs automatic conversion between character sets, such as from GBK to UTF-8.
+- **Parallel and persistent data loading**: Cloudberry Database supports massive parallel and persistent data loading through external table technology, and performs automatic conversion between character sets, such as from GBK to UTF-8.
 This feature makes data entry much smoother.

 - **Flexible data source and file format support**: Cloudberry Database supports data sources such as external file servers, Hive, Hbase, HDFS or S3, and supports data formats such as CSV, Text, JSON, ORC, and Parquet.
 In addition, the database can also load compressed data files such as Zip.

-- **Integrate multiple ETL tools**: DataStage, Informatica, Kettle and other ETL tools have been integrated into Cloudberry Database to facilitate data processing.
+- **Integrate multiple ETL tools**: Cloudberry Database is integrated with ETL tools such as DataStage, Informatica, and Kettle to facilitate data processing.

 - **Support stream data loading**: Cloudberry Database can start multiple parallel read tasks for the subscribed Kafka topic, cache the read records, and load the records into the database via gpfdist after a certain time or number of records.
-This method can ensure the integrity of data without duplication or loss, and is very suitable for stream data collection and real-time analysis scenarios.
+This method can ensure the integrity of data without duplication or loss, and is suitable for stream data collection and real-time analysis scenarios.
 Cloudberry Database supports data loading throughput of tens of millions per minute.

 - **High-performance data access**: PXF is a built-in component of Cloudberry Database, which can map external data sources to external tables of Cloudberry Database to achieve parallel and high-speed data access.
 PXF supports the management and access of hybrid data ecology and helps realize the Data Fabric architecture.